Breck Parking & Resort Transportation Guide

 • Mountain access via bus to the BreckConnect Gondola (Peaks 7 & 8) or Peak 9

-• Please note - No ticket offices located at the Airport Rd Lot
+• Please note - No ticket offices located at free parking lots

 View on Google Maps View on Apple Maps View on Waze